 I am a morning person.
 Meaning, I love mornings and everything they represent — a new beginning, another day alive, soft lighting, a refreshed feeling from getting enough sleep (sometimes), coffee (always).

 But that does not necessarily mean I take advantage of the mornings like I should.
-Most days, I’m up when my 2-year old gets up, normally around 7 a.m. and I jump right into our family morning routine — making breakfast, packing lunches, getting the kid dressed, throwing clothes on, out the door.
+Most days, I’m up when my 2-year old gets up, normally around 7 a.m. and I jump right into our family morning routine.
+That means making breakfast, packing lunches, getting the kid dressed, throwing clothes on, then heading out the door.
 It’s great when things work like clockwork but I am always left feeling a little bit rushed and a lot caffeine-buzzed.
 What about my morning routine, when I take a few minutes before dealing with anyone else, to actually wake up, breathe and focus on the day at hand?

 We’ve all read the studies.
 The most productive and successful people have solid morning routines.
 Most of them are up by 5 a.m., free-write for 30 minutes, get their workout in by 6 and are showered, dressed and fed by 7, off to start their work day before most people have hit their snooze button.
 But what if I don’t want to get up two hours earlier in order to be successful and productive?
 What if I just wanted to sacrifice only 15-minutes of precious sleep in order to improve my day?